cyclus/cyclus.github.com/source/basics/glossary.rst

   open development process

-    A software development workflow, usually on an :term:`open platform`, that is transparent to the public.
+    A software development workflow, usually on an :term:`open development platform`, that is transparent to the public.
 Hallmarks include public bug reports, source code access, and code contribution.

   closed development platform